jsand424/Project-1/README.md

 Rough Breakdown of Tasks: Answer the sub questions below through data visualisation

+What is happening on the roads of Australia?

+What kind resalt do the traffic cameras?

 Does lighting lead to decrease in road crash?

 Does higher speed limit lead to increase in road crash?